ctjacobs/pyqso/docs/source/toolbox.rst

    .. figure::  images/world_map.png
       :align:   center

-      The world map tool with the user's QTH (e.g. Southampton) pin-pointed.
+      The world map tool with the user's QTH (e.g. Southampton) pin-pointed in red, and several other worked stations pin-pointed in yellow.
+Worked grid squares are shaded purple.

 Awards
 ------